In Memory of Theo Faiss: Description

 Maryon created two versions of In Memory of Theo Faiss.
-Both are dated 1921; based on stylistic characteristics, Maryon's biographer Rex Raab suggests that the second version is the later of the two.
+Both are dated 1921; Raab terms them the first (earlier) and second (later) versions based on stylistic characteristics.

 First version

 The first version of the relief is 71.5 cm tall and 33.5 cm wide—a slightly elongated double square.
 It is signed by Maryon and dated 1921; the date is partly damaged, leaving the month illegible.
 The relief is divided horizontally into three stylistic elements.

-The bottom third depicts three individuals, suggested to be either Faiss and his parents, or Faiss, his mother, and Steiner.
+The bottom third depicts three individuals.
 Their upper bodies rise out of a motif that is both plant-like and flame-like.
 A woman, likely Faiss's mother, is on the right; of the five figures depicted in the relief, hers is the only face that is concave.
 On the left is the figure of a man—possibly Faiss's father or Steiner—with hands clasped to his chest in prayer.
-A third figure, presumably Theo Faiss himself, is in the middle and slightly above them—still in physical form, with outstretched hands.
+A third figure, presumably Theo Faiss himself, is in the middle and slightly above them—in physical rather than spiritual form, with outstretched hands.

 The middle portion of the relief also depicts Theo Faiss, this time in spiritual form.
 Smaller than the physical Faiss below, the spiritual version is doll-like, and rises upwards.
 Its head is bowed slightly forward, and its hands are raised; the whole body is held by, and rests against the chest of, a spiritual being, seemingly a guardian angel.

 The upper third of the relief shows this guardian angel.
 One hand cradles the spiritual Faiss; the other gestures upwards, towards higher realms.

 Second version

-The second version of the relief is a variant of the first.
+The second version is a variant of the first.
 The width is the same—33.5 cm—but the height, 67 cm, is slightly shorter, making the work an exact double square.
 Like the first, it is signed and dated 1921.

-The second version contains only the two upper elements of the first: The guardian spirit lifting up the spiritual form of Faiss.
+The second version contains only the two upper elements of the first: the guardian spirit lifting the spiritual form of Faiss.
 These figures appear more relaxed than in the first version.
-The bottom portion, where the earthly Faiss and his parents were depicted, is absent.
+The bottom portion, where the first version depicts the earthly Faiss, his mother, and a man identified as either his father or Steiner, is absent.